hyperledger-archives/sawtooth-pbft/docs/source/architecture.rst

 * Initializes its state and message log

-* Establishes timers and counters for block durations and view changes, based on the on-chain settings
+* Establishes timers and counters

 .. _normal-mode-label: